Layi Wasabi's manager Olufemi Oguntamu discusses his challenges, triumphs, more

-Layi Wasabi's Manager Olufemi Oguntamu Speaks on Juggling Personal Brand With Managing Top Talents
+Olufemi Oguntamu Speaks on Juggling His Personal Brand With Managing Top Talents

 - Multi-award-winning serial entrepreneur and CEO of Penzaarville Africa, Olufemi Oguntamu is opening up about the intricacies of working with top talents